edrlab/thorium-reader-doc/epub-doc/en/src/pages/212_reading_visuals.md

 # Reading visual contents

-Visual content can appears in all formats except those that are exclusively audio.
+Visual content can appear in all formats except those that are exclusively audio.
 This section covers the various situations with the exception of portable document formats (PDF) for which a third-party reader (pdf.js, also used by Firefox notably) is integrated into Thorium.
 Therefore, a specific section of this user guide is dedicated to [Reading PDF](../214_reading_pdfs/index.xhtml).

 <section class="filet">